mathigatti/DeepSingingSynthesizer/README.md

 - _dur_: The BPM of each note

 - _lang_: the language code, "es" for spanish and "en" for english.

-There are several languages supported, can check that here http://espeak.sourceforge.net/languages.html
+There are several languages supported, you can check them [here](http://espeak.sourceforge.net/languages.html).

 - _tempo_: The tempo in BPM, 100 by default

 - _file_: the name of the output file

-Usage examples
+### Usage examples

 ```
 python main.py notes=0,1,2,3,4,5,6 octave=5 lang=en file="trump.wav" tempo=80 model=trump lyrics="hello I am donald trump"
 ```